foundational-networks/PEEL/README.md

 1. Follow **Steps 1–4** in [`Omnet_Sims/README.md`](Omnet_Sims/README.md) to install the simulator and set up the experimental environment.
 2. Follow the instructions under **Small-scale simulations: Extra step for evaluation in a short time** to run the provided small-scale experiment.

-The complete process, including environment setup and simulation, is expected to take **less than 30 minutes**.

 ### Benchmark

 To quickly validate PEEL on our physical testbed, refer to the **Example Testbed Experiment** section in [`Benchmark/run_experiment.md`](Benchmark/run_experiment.md).
 This section provides the commands required to run a small validation experiment using the preconfigured physical testbed.
-This process is expected to take **less than 30 minutes**.

 > **Note:** The physical-testbed _Getting Started workflow_ requires access to our VPN and preconfigured VMs and needs special credentials provided by the authors.
 If such credentials are not provided to you, please kindly follow the steps in `Benchmark/` to build the project on your testbed from scratch.